matterholt/ME_workScripts/clean_useless_files/README.md

 # Removal of files

+1. Obtain all files with in a directory, collect files size, extension, path, date last accessed

+2. save data collections to perform data visualization

 Running analysis out put a lot of files that don't get cleaned up.
 This script will find files and remove them.

 Currently only collects data on files meet the extensions for deemed unnecessary.
 Most extensions are focused on files create when Optistruct analysis is performed.